carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 > > {: .language-bash}
 > > Many containers by default are running as "root" *i.e.* administrator level.
 > > However, it is often useful (or required) to run as a "regular" user.
 The
-> > following commands show use the user name and the shell that is running
+> > following commands show use the user name and the shell that is running:
 > > ~~~
 > > $ whoami
 > > $ cat /etc/issue